third774/herdr-sidepulse/README.md

 ## Binding A Key

-Bind a key to a refresh in your Herdr config, usually `~/.config/herdr/config.toml`:
+Bind keys for refresh and display toggle in your Herdr config, usually `~/.config/herdr/config.toml`:

 ```toml